ExpressionEngine/ExpressionEngine-User-Guide/source/troubleshooting/control_panel/site_and_cp_login_separate.rst

 correct cookie is set; however the PHP session is not set.
 So EE displays the login in order to have the session set.

-To login to both at once, navigate to :menuselection:`Admin --> Security and Privacy --> Security and Session` and change the **Control Panel Session Type** and **User Session Type** to *Cookies only*.
+To login to both at once, navigate to :menuselection:`Settings --> Security & Privacy` and change the **Control Panel Session Type** and **User Session Type** to *Cookies only*.
 After doing that, all logins will automatically be logged in to both the Control Panel and front-end at the same time.
 It should be mentioned, however, that requiring PHP sessions to access the Control Panel adds an additional layer of security and the site administrator should assess whether to remove that added security layer by only requiring cookies.